jeff-hykin/afrl/README.md

 # Customizing  Code

-As an example, lets change the number of training epochs for the dynamics model.
+As an example, lets change the number of training epochs for the coach model.

 - Take a look at the `info.yaml` file.
 - Find where it has `(default):`